Tudify/SimpleWeb/README.md

 ⌘ + R / ctrl + R
 ### Settings page
 ⌘ + U / ctrl + U, then type tudify://settings.
+### Extensions page
+⌘ + U / ctrl + U, then type extensions://

+## Note 2: some features may be broken, buggy or messy.

 ## thank you for choosing SimpleWeb.